 The Cape floristic region is one of the six floral kingdoms in the world.
 This biodiversity hotspot in the Western Cape, known as "the hottest hotspot", has the highest concentration of plant species in the world.
 It contains an estimated 9 500 species, of which 70% do not grow anywhere else in the world.
 In 2004, UNESCO declared the Cape floral region as a world heritage site.
+The region has a Mediterranean climate, with winter rains, summer drought and a fire adapted ecosystem that is 'born to burn."
 The biggest threats to the Cape floristic region include urban expansion and alien invasive species.
-Invasive trees also use a disproportionate amount of water in an already water scarce region and increase the frequency and severity of wildfires.
+Invasive trees use a disproportionate amount of water in an already water scarce region and exponentially increase wildfire hazards, creating complex natural/urban interface management challenges.

-The learning journey will include a visit to a conservation site where different partners are collaborating to address the protection of endemic plant and animal species, including through the clearing of alien invasive species.
+The learning journey will include a visit to a conservation site where different partners are collaborating to address the protection of endemic plant and animal species, including the clearing of alien invasive species.
 The journey brings together various public and private sector initiatives that are working towards either economic, conservation, or social outcomes, and showcases how partnerships in this space can support wholistic solutions for economic, social and environmental resilience.